 As a renter, you need to protect your personal property against theft and damage.
 Our renters insurance is hard to beat for convenience and value.
 Plus, we’ll assure you the peace of mind you need for your valuable items and electronics.
-Renters insurance policies are very affordable for the types of risk you want to cover and the rates can start from $15/mo.
+Serving Houston, Dallas, Fort Worth, Austin, El Paso, San Antonio, Plano, Amarillo, Galveston, Waco, Corpus Christi, Brownsville and all throughout State of Texas.
+Renters insurance policies are very affordable for the types of risk you want to cover and the rates can start from $10/mo.

 Renters insurance can help protect you in case of a liability lawsuit against you.
 This could occur in a situation where you are held responsible for:

 If you rent a house or apartment and think that your landlord is financially responsible when there is a fire, theft or other catastrophe—think again.

 Your landlord may have insurance to protect the building you are living in.
 But your landlord’s policy won’t replace your personal possessions or pay for your living expenses while the building is being repaired.

 The only way to protect yourself financially against disasters is to buy a renters insurance policy.